smistad/FAST/README.md

 FAST is an open-source cross-platform framework with the main goal of making it easier to do high-performance processing and visualization of medical images on heterogeneous systems utilizing both multi-core CPUs and GPUs.
 To achieve this, FAST use modern C++, OpenCL and OpenGL.

 ### Get started
-First, make sure you have the [requirements installed](https://github.com/smistad/FAST/wiki/Requirements).
-Stable binary releases/installers can be [downloaded for Windows and Ubuntu Linux](https://github.com/smistad/FAST/releases/).
+See installation instructions for [Windows](https://github.com/smistad/FAST/wiki/Install-FAST-on-Windows), [Ubuntu Linux](https://github.com/smistad/FAST/wiki/Install-FAST-on-Linux) and [Python](https://github.com/smistad/FAST/wiki/Install-FAST-for-Python).

-To start using the framework, see the [Getting started with FAST](https://github.com/smistad/FAST/wiki/Getting-started-with-FAST) guide and [examples](https://github.com/smistad/FAST/wiki/Examples).
+To start using the framework, see the [Getting started guide](https://github.com/smistad/FAST/wiki/Getting-started-with-FAST) and [examples](https://github.com/smistad/FAST/wiki/Examples).

-FAST is also available for Python 3 through [pip](https://pypi.org/project/pyFAST/): ```pip install pyfast```
-Python examples can be found [here](https://github.com/smistad/FAST/wiki/Examples#Python).
+More information can be found on the [wiki](https://github.com/smistad/FAST/wiki/).

 Need help?
 Use the gitter chat: [![Join the chat on Gitter](https://img.shields.io/gitter/room/smistad/fast?logo=gitter)](https://gitter.im/smistad/FAST)